Governor General's Horse Guards: War of 1812

 The Markham Troop, perpetuated by the Regiment, was raised in 1810 as the first Cavalry troop in the colony.
 The Troop was raised for the York Volunteer Infantry.
 When the Town of York population expanded the Battalion was split into three new Battalions in 1812 just in time for the war.
 The Markham Troop was assigned to the 1st York Regiment and designated the York Troop of Horse.
 Its soldiers served at several engagements including Detroit, Queenston Heights and the Battle of York.
+Capt Button was one of the signatories at the surrender of Fort York.
 The Regiment was given a War of 1812 Banner in 2012 to commemorate the Troops participation in this conflict on the 200th Anniversary of the War.

 The 1837 Rebellion

 When Mackenzie's rebels marched onto Toronto down Yonge Street the Toronto Troop was the first to report for duty in uniform at the Capitol.
-The Troop met the rebels at Gallows Hill on Young Street assisting in the repelling of their advance on the town.
-The Troop was grouped with the Markham Troop and gazetted the Queens's Light Dragoons for its action and served for the remainder of the conflict for some 400 days on active duty.
+The Troop met the rebels at Gallows Hill, what is now the intersection at St Clair Ave, on Young Street assisting in the repelling of their advance on the town.
+It would also participate in actions taken at Navy Island and the town of Scotland, The Troop was grouped with the Markham Troop and gazetted the Queen's Light Dragoons for its action and served for the remainder of the conflict for some 400 days on active duty.

 The Fenian Raids 1866

 The Toronto Troop was the only Cavalry Troop to be activated for duty to engage with the Fenians who had invaded the Niagara Peninsula.
 The Troop was tasked to scout for Colonel Peacock's Column and was the first to enter Fort Erie where the troop captured many escaping Fenian soldiers.
-Once the Niagara Frontier was secured the Troop remained on Active Duty for another month before returning home.
-The Markham and Oak Ridges Troops also patrolled the frontier and all the members of all three troops were decorated with the Canadian General Service Medal with 1866 bar for their service.
+Once the Niagara Frontier was secured the Troop remained on Active Duty conducting patrols on the frontier and along the river for another month before returning home.
+The Markham and Oak Ridges Troops also patrolled the frontier as relief, most of the members of all three troops were decorated with the Canadian General Service Medal with 1866 bar for their service.

 North West Rebellion

-The Governor General's Body Guard for Ontario mobilized for active service on 10 April 1885 and served in the Alberta Column of the North West Field Force.
-The Squadron's main role was to secure Humboldt, the forward supply depot and communication hub for the Field Force.
+The Governor General's Body Guard for Ontario mobilized as a Squadron of 75 men and horses for active service on 10 April 1885 and served in the Alberta Column of the North West Field Force.
+The Squadron's main role was to secure Humboldt, where they built a hasty fort named Fort Denison, the forward supply depot and communication hub for the Field Force.
 The Troop provided escorts for convoys to the front, ran dispatches for General Middleton and provided telegraph service to Ottawa.
+The unit was successful in the capture of Chief Whitecap and his band of Dakota Sioux.
+The Commander of the force, LtCol GT Denison III, made friends with the Chief and petitioned for his release.
 The unit was removed from active service on 24 July 1885.
+The unit suffered the loss of one horse shot during a dispatch run.